armando1339/quick-start-react-app/README.md

 npm install
 ```

-Change the name of the application, the description in the package.js, or whatever you want to change.
+Change the name of the application and the description in the package.js, or whatever you want to change.

 ## Usage